matematiflo/matematiflo.github.io/FormalMath/Waseda2023.md

 ## Formal proofs and mathematical libraries

 - We should distinguish between the development of proof assistants, which is a research area at the intersection of mathematics, logic and computer science, and the formalisation of known mathematical results, which is about building mathematical libraries usable by a proof assistant.
-- As far as libraries are concerned, there are two basic aspects to formalisation: checking correctness and automating certain proofs.
+- As far as libraries are concerned, the two basic goals of formalisation are *checking correctness* and *automating certain proofs*.
 - A challenging question is whether this can help mathematicians do research and transfer knowledge.
 - A related one is whether it can make mathematics more widely usable in other fields, or even more accessible in general.